metsarnele/google-keep-clone-soap-api/README.md

 3. Compare the results to verify functional equivalence
 4. Stop the servers after testing

-The tests verify that both APIs provide the same functionality for user management, authentication, notes, and tags operations.
+### Common Issues and Solutions

+If you encounter any issues running the tests, check these common solutions:

+1. **Port conflicts**: If ports 3000 or 8001 are already in use, you can modify the port numbers in the `.env` file.

+2. **Missing dependencies**: Run `npm install` to ensure all dependencies are installed.

+3. **Permission issues**: Make sure all scripts are executable with `chmod +x scripts/*.sh tests/*.sh`.

+4. **Data persistence**: If tests are failing due to existing data, you can clear the data directory with `rm -rf data/*.json` before running tests.

+5. **Token extraction issues**: If the login test is failing, ensure you're using the latest version of the test script which properly extracts tokens from both REST and SOAP responses.

+## Client Examples

-### Using the SOAP Client
+### Using the Provided Client

-A sample SOAP client is provided in the `client` directory.
-You can run it using:
+A sample SOAP client is provided in the `client` directory:

 ```sh
 node client/example.js
 ```

-This interactive client allows you to test all SOAP operations from the command line.

-### Alternative Client Examples

-#### Using curl (Command Line)
+### Using curl

 ```sh
 curl -X POST http://localhost:8001/soap \